-Prescription medications - Lower income and uninsured families in Duchess County New York can look into savings and help with paying for medications from a local Healthcare Consortium.
+Prescription medications - Lower income and uninsured families in Duchess County New York can look into savings as well as financial help with paying for medications from a local Healthcare Consortium.
 Counselors can help patients find medications, and explore various discount and assistance programs.
 Read more.

 Food pantry and banks in Dutchess County New York

-Get free food and groceries from local food banks and pantries.
+Get free food and groceries in the upstate region.
+There are a number of free local food banks and pantries (that rely on donations as well as volunteers).
 Learn more on food banks and how they operate.

 Some of the places, charities, non-profits and food banks to contact for free food or other non-financial aid include Holy Trinity Caring Ministry (845-471-5932).
 Another is First Reformed Church in Fishkill which provides a free food service program which maintains an emergency food closet.
 Clients and low income are eligible to stock up on a weeks worth of food or groceries every six weeks.
 Call 845-896-4546.
 United Methodist Church (845-758-6283) and Dutchess Outreach (phone 845-454-3792) are other local food banks.